Apple Watch Series 10 vs Samsung Galaxy Watch 7

 Price

 The prices of both watches differ depending on the features you opt for.
 If you go for the base model of Apple Watch Series 7, then the price is $299, and that of Samsung is $349.
-However, the prices vary depending on the Bluetooth or LTE model and the colours as well.
+However, the prices vary depending on the Bluetooth or LTE model and the colors as well.

-Needless to say, no matter how expensive Samsung Galaxy watches get, Apple Watches are always going to be one step ahead.To save some bucks, you can visit different online stores and check for discounts.
+Needless to say, no matter how expensive Samsung Galaxy watches get, Apple Watches are always going to be one step ahead.
+To save some bucks, you can visit different online stores and check for discounts.

 Battery Life

 As much as price influences my final decision, I do have to mention that smart watches with poor battery life are a major turnoff.
-I find the battery life of the Apple Watch Series 10 to be poor compared to the Samsung Galaxy Watch 7.
+I find the battery life of the Apple Watch Series 10 to be lacking compared to the Samsung Galaxy Watch 7.

 Now you may believe that it depends on usage and display light, which is absolutely correct.
-However, the notable difference in battery life clearly gives an idea of which smart watch can perform better for longer period of time.
+However, the notable difference in battery life clearly gives an idea of which smart watch can perform better for a longer period of time.

 Features